-The Difference Between Class 4 and Class 5 Softswitch
+Class 4 vs Class 5 Softswitch : VoIP Softswitch Comparison

 This software consequently switches the phone lines, and it is a mix of software and switchboard.
-It has the programmed logic to play out this telephone line exchanging.
-Class 4 and Class 5 Switch are the most widely used switch for routing calls through different networks.
-Some of common types of routing are least cost routing, loss-less routing, time based routing etc.
+It has the programmed logic to play out this telephone line exchange.
+Class 4 and Class 5 Switch are the most widely used switches for routing calls through different networks.
+Some common types of routing are least-cost routing, loss-less routing, time-based routing, etc.

 class 4 softswitch